[Updated July 3, 2023]

 Resident artists include Anne Jerman, whose wheel-thrown and hand-built Raku pottery pieces combine the whimsical, functional, and decorative wonderfully, with a strong nature influence.

-Tyrone and Julie Larson, a married pottery team for 50+ years, create stunning pieces influenced by Old World European techniques.
+Tyrone and Julie Larson, a married pottery team, create stunning pieces influenced by Old World European techniques.
 By applying paint directly on the raw base glaze, their nature-themed pots and ceramic paintings achieve a unique 3D effect.

 Other intriguing artists in residence include Beth Bond, Bluefire MacMahon, Chiwa Clark, Libba Tracy, Nick LaFone, and more.
 Check out their website for info on Friday night workshops, which are open to students of all experience levels.

 One of the newer studios in the River Arts District, this former textile manufacturing and warehouse building has been transformed by founders Randy Shull and Hedy Fischer into an intensely colorful space featuring around 28 different artists.

 Shull (who serves as Creative Director) has a diverse background that includes architecture, landscape design, furniture design, and painting.